Scrape & Crawl Agent with Microsoft’s Autogen

 Defining functions for the agents

-Now we need to define the scrape and crawl function that the agent will call.
-We will use the python Spider SDK for this and set the default return_format to markdown to retrieve LLM-ready data.
+Define the scrape and crawl functions the agent will call.
+We use the Spider SDK and default to return_format: markdown for LLM-ready data.

 from typing_extensions import Annotated